 - Hypothesis is vague (“improves engagement”) → require “name the mechanism in one clause.”

-- MDE skipped → demand “show MDE math or estimate, and call out underpowered explicitly.”
+- MDE skipped → demand “show the MDE arithmetic or a clear estimate, and call out underpowered explicitly.”

 - Guardrails are decorative → require each one to have a numeric trigger and an action verb.